Go, see, and feel the world of art

-File.9Yokohama Museum of Art "Isamu Noguchi and Saburo Hasegawa -What Changes and What Doesn't Change" Exhibition
+File.9Yokohama Museum of Art "Isamu Noguchi and Saburo Hasegawa - The Changeable and the Unchangeable" Exhibition

-Miyuki Inoue (Magcal editorial department)
+Miyuki Inoue (Magcal Editorial Department)

 Isamu Noguchi's "Akari" series is widely known because it is still manufactured and sold as a lighting fixture.
 But who is "Saburo Hasegawa"?

-This is Isamu Noguchi's "Garden Elements", which has been exhibited at the Grand Gallery since November 16th (Friday) last year prior to the opening.
-It was made using Mannari granite from Okayama, and has not been released for a long time since it was announced at a solo exhibition in NY in 1959.
+This is Isamu Noguchi's Garden Elements, which has been on display at the Grand Gallery since Friday, November 16, 2018, prior to the opening of the exhibition.
+Created using Mannari stone from Okayama, this masterpiece has not been shown to the public for a long time since it was announced at a solo exhibition in New York in 1959.

-When I go back and forth between the West and the East and carry out creative activities and think about the relationship between the two who have influenced each other from their respective standing positions, I come across the word "globalization" that has been touted in recent years.
-Did they struggle to read the world long before such words were said?
-The meaning of "what changes and what does not change" in the title may be much deeper.
+When thinking about the relationship between the two, who traveled back and forth between the West and the East and influenced each other from their respective positions, I came across the word "globalization", which has been touted in recent years.
+Long before those words were said, were they struggling to read the world?
+The meaning of the title, "things that change and things that don't change," may lie much deeper.

 This event has ended.

-Session: Until Sunday, March 24, 2019
+Date: Until Sunday, March 24, 2019

 Venue: Yokohama Museum of Art

 Opening hours: 10:00-18:00 *Until 20:30 on Saturday, March 2

-(Admission is 30 minutes before closing)
+(Admission until 30 minutes before closing)

-Closed: Thursday, March 22nd (Friday) *Open on March 21st (Thursday/holiday)
+Closed: Thursdays, March 22nd (Fri) *Open on March 21st (Thursday/holiday)